ntk148v/til/vault/README.md

 - Revoke the token.

 The token \_making the call, not the token associated with the accessor, must have appropriate permissions for these functions.

+## 1.4.
+High availability mode (HA)

+Vault supports a multi-server mode for high availability.
+High availability mode is automatically enabled when using a data store that supports it.
+- One of the Vault server nodes grab a lock within the data store.
+- The successful server node then becomes the active node; all other nodes become standby nodes.
+- If the standby nodes receive a request, they will either forward the request or redirect the client depending on the current configuration and state of the cluster.
+- _HA does not enable increase scalability (bottleneck is the data store itself)_.